nasreenresearch/ACIL_NIDS/README.md

-# Continual NIDS (ACIL Benchmark Framework)
+## Continual NIDS (ACIL Benchmark Framework)

-# Continual Learning Benchmark Framework for NIDS

 This repository provides a benchmark framework for evaluating continual learning (CL) strategies in the context of network intrusion detection systems (NIDS).
 The supported datasets are CICIDS2017, CICIDS2018, and NSL-KDD.

----

-## Project Structure

 CL_ANIDS/
 ├─ run.py                        # Entry point to run a single experiment